HiroinaProtagonist/internship-application-fullstack/README.md

 The project is deployed to https://abtester.hiroinaprotagonist.workers.dev

 I realized after submitting that the repo is the project folder and a subfolder is not needed and fixed the file structure to match that.
 I also removed the following from a comment in my script file and moved it to this file.
 The project instructions are available in the PROJECT_REQS.md file.
-The project code has not been modified.
+The project code has not been modified after submission except to remove my comment about the project, which now makes up this file.

+## General Information on Coding Style and The Project

 This is an orientation to the coding style choices that I made for this project and to the comments and additional information that I am submitting with the code.

-## General Information on Coding Style and The Project

 ### 1. Style Choices:

 I looked through the examples in the template gallery and followed your generally observable conventions, as follows:

 I used single quotes rather than double quotes to denote strings.

 I left out all ending semicolons.

 I capitalized narrative comments and ended them with a period.

 Other style-related conventions that I followed:

 In html code, I used double quotes in the code and single quotes to denote the string containing said code.

 I used template literals to describe constructions that would have required using the `+` operator to concatenate a string.

 ### 2. Commenting Choices:

 `//`Denotes a permanent, generally narrative, comment.

 `// `Denotes an auto-commented comment, generally diagnostic, designed to be easily un- and re-commented in blocks of commented and uncommented code using `Ctrl-/`, if that has a standard implementation in the reader's software.

 Functions are commented in JSDoc style, although I did not create a JSDoc file.

 I used Response instead of Promise as the type in comments.
 I believe this is most correct even though a successful Response is preceded by a Promise because the project works asynchronously.

 I have left all of my diagnostic comments as comments in the code so you can get a better idea of my thought/troubleshooting/testing processes.